 More minor psychiatric injuries, such as Adjustment Disorder, are also diagnosed in this way.

 Some assessments of psychiatric injuries are based on what is called a GEPIC assessment, or a Guide to the Evaluation of Psychiatric Impairment for Clinicians assessment.
 Either are valid forms of assessment.

 However, neither form of assessment recognises stress only.

 Stress itself may be like a symptom of a psychiatric injury, in the way that back pain is a symptom of a back injury, or it may purely be a reaction to ordinary stressors such as work or family commitments.

 Consequently, a claim for something like stress and inconvenience itself is quite rare.
 However a claim for stress and inconvenience is available in some limited circumstances, such as in the case of home flooding, where the negligence of another party has caused the stress and inconvenience.

 Nevertheless, a psychiatric injury is required for the majority of personal injury actions, and mere stress is not enough.

-If you think you may wish to pursue a claim for a psychiatric or psychological injury, but are unsure whether you have a sufficient basis to make a claim, contact DBH Personal Injury Lawyers on 1800 324 324 or send us a message, to arrange an obligation‑free appointment with one of our personal injury solicitors.
+If you think you may wish to pursue a claim for a psychiatric or psychological injury, but are unsure whether you have a sufficient basis to make a claim, contact DBH Personal Injury Lawyers to arrange an obligation‑free appointment with one of our personal injury solicitors.